sweeneychris/TheiaSfM/docs/source/sfm.rst

 methods are still required to obtain good results.
 The general pipeline is as
 follows:

   #.
-Create the intial view graph from 2-view matches and :class:`TwoViewInfo`
+Create the initial view graph from 2-view matches and :class:`TwoViewInfo`
      that describes the relative pose between matched images.
   #.
 Filter initial view graph and remove outlier 2-view matches.
   #.
 Calibrate internal parameters of all cameras (either from EXIF or another
      calibration method).
   #.
-Estimate global orientations of each camera with a :class:`RotationsEstimator`
+Estimate global orientations of each camera with a :class:`RotationEstimator`
   #.
 Filter the view graph: remove any TwoViewInfos where the relative rotation
      does not agree with the estimated global rotations.
   #.
 Refine the relative translation estimation to account for the estimated